mike-lang/couchdb-talk-resources/README.md

 Materials for talk on building a sync solution with CouchDB, PouchDB, &amp; Couchbase Lite

-This talk was presented on 2/9/16 to the Interactive Developers of St Louis Meetup group - A kind, appreciative, and welcoming audience as one could ever expect.
+This talk was presented on 2/9/16 to the Interactive Developers of St Louis Meetup group - a most kind, appreciative, and welcoming audience as one could ever expect.
 Many thanks to [Jason Hanson](https://github.com/jayfour000) and
 [Jeff Roberts](https://github.com/JeffBNimble) for making this group possible.